ceezzz/ceezzz.github.io/README.md

             <h1> Cesar Jaimes </h1>
             <img src="IMG_5890.jpg" style="width:256px;height:320px">
             <h2> About Me </h2>
+            <p> Hello my name is Cesar Jaimes and I've recently decided to dable in github once again.
+The project plan here is to start a portfolio of past and present projects I've been working on.
-            <p> Hello my name is Cesar and I am a Computer Science Major at Florida Atlantic University.
-Below are some of the projects that I have worked on.</p>
+                Below are some of the projects that I have worked on while at FAU.
+I've slowly began migrating those projects to github pages.
+I'm excited to see what this journey will teach me.</p>
             <ul>
                 <li><a href="http://lamp.cse.fau.edu/~cjaimes2014/unitconversionphp/">Unit Converter PHP</a></li>
                 <li><a href="https://ceezzz.github.io/ceezzz.unitconversioninJS.io/">Unit Conversion JavaScript</a></li>